Restrictive covenants – an employee’s perspective

 If you leave, and your ex-employer claims that you are bound by a restrictive covenant that limits your activities, disputes can arise.
 Often the first you will find out about this is when you receive an aggressive letter from your ex-employer’s solicitors claiming that they are entitled to all kinds of legal remedies to restrain you, including an injunction and damages.
 What should you do?

-In this situation, prompt legal advice is essential, as Hannah Kennedy, dispute resolution specialist Solicitor with Myers & Co in Stoke-on-Trent, explains:
+In this situation, prompt legal advice is essential, as our dispute resolution solicitors at Myers & Co in Stoke-on-Trent, explain:

 ‘If you start working for your ex-employer’s biggest rival, or you leave taking commercially sensitive information with you, the next thing you might get is a Solicitor’s letter.
 You need to speak to a lawyer quickly to find out whether there is anything you can do.’